-We aim to drive revenue primarily through penetration of the U.S. market through a business to business to consumer (B2B2C) model in the verticals we are targeting.
+We aim to drive revenue primarily through penetration of the U.S. and Europe markets through a business to business to consumer (B2B2C) model in the verticals we are targeting.
 We are pursuing the following growth strategies:

-- Sign Additional Commercial Agreements with U.S. Retailers.
-During 2020 and 2021, we entered into commercial agreements with Levi's, Nautica, Gant, Lacoste, Trutex, Penti, DeMoulin, UniformMarket, and Tricorp among others.
-We are in various stages of discussions with U.S. and foreign retailers for the deployment of our measurement technology with a view to entering into additional commercial agreements. - Pursue a Two-Pronged Commercialization Strategy.
+Sign Additional Commercial Agreements with U.S. Retailers.
+During 2022, we expanded our commercial agreements with Levi's, introducing North America (U.S. and Canada) and Latin America regions, and by extension Levis' native apps in EU and U.S. regions.
+We also entered into commercial agreements with Baby Fresh, Galax, Punto Blanco, GEF France, Diesel, Gaala, Superdry, Uniontex Industries, and Temperlay London among others.
+We are in various stages of discussions with U.S. and foreign retailers for the deployment of our size recommendation and measurement technology with a view to entering into additional commercial agreements.

+- Pursue a Two-Pronged Commercialization Strategy.
 We are seeking to accelerate adoption of our solutions both through direct partnerships with e-commerce websites as well as through third-party platform websites.
 While we seek to directly enter into partnerships with companies maintaining e-commerce websites in the apparel, courier and DIY markets, we are also seeking to deploy our solutions on third-party platforms.
-Furthermore, with the expansion of MySizeID through the release of our FirstLook Smart Mirror, which we are offering to brick and mortar stores to digitize the physical stores, MySizeID is now available for online retailers utilizing the WooCoomerce, Shopify, Lightspeed, PrestaShop, Bitrix and Wix platforms and to brick and mortar stores through GK Software POS solution while BoxSize is available on the Honeywell Marketplace, Zebra Technologies and Datalogic. - Ongoing Investment in our Technology Platform.
+Furthermore, with the expansion of MySizeID through the release of our FirstLook Smart Mirror, which we are offering to brick and mortar stores to digitize the physical stores, MySizeID is now available for online retailers utilizing the WooCoomerce, Shopify, Lightspeed, PrestaShop, Bitrix and Wix platforms and to brick and mortar stores through GK Software POS solution while BaxSize is available on the Honeywell, Zebra Technologies and Datalogic. - Ongoing Investment in our Technology Platform.
 We continue to invest in building new software capabilities and extending our platform to bring the power of accurate measurement to a broader range of applications.
-In particular, we seek not only to deliver size recommendations but to provide a robust, end-to-end, artificial intelligence, or AI-driven platform that inspires consumer confidence and drives revenue growth by providing a superior consumer journey to both online and the brick and mortar stores. - Grow our database.
+In particular, we seek not only to deliver size recommendations but to provide a robust, end-toend,artificial intelligence, or AI-driven platform that inspires consumer confidence and drives revenue growth by providing a superior consumer journey to both online and the brick and mortar stores. - Grow our database.
 As the usage of our measurement apps increases, our database of information including user behaviour and body measurements generates valuable statistics.
 Such data can be used in the big data market for targeted advertising and for blind consumer data mining. - Identify and acquire synergistic businesses.
 In order to reduce our time to market and obtain complementary technologies, we are seeking to acquire technologies and businesses that are synergistic to our product offering.
-We recently completed an acquisition of Orgad which operates an omnichannel e-commerce platform. - Partnerships and cooperation.
+We recently completed an acquisition of Orgad which operates an omnichannel e-commerce platform and Naiz which provides SaaS technology solutions that solve size and fit issues for fashion ecommerce companies. - Partnerships and cooperation.
 In order to bring a wider solution for the retail market we are working to partner and integrate our technology with partners that can increase our penetration and offering to the market.